 Next on our itinerary for a month in Italy by train is the Cinque Terre.
 The good news is that a trip to the Cinque Terre is a trip by train suitable for everyone.
 It really is a perfect destination to add to your month in Italy by train.
 This stunning collection of five villages are car-free with visitors arriving by train or boat – unless you fancy a long walk!
 Clusters of multi-coloured houses and steeply terraced vineyards cling to the cliff sides which have been designated as a UNESCO World Heritage site.
 It doesn’t really matter which of the five towns you choose as your base – they are all stunning – as you can hop on trains to jump between each town in as little as 6 minutes.

 If you’re feeling adventurous there are a series of well-kept (but quite steep!) hiking trails which link the five towns or opt for my favourite way to explore any coastal location and join a kayak tour.
 This way you can admire the beauty of the Cinque Terre, away from the crowds on dry land.
-Both our partners Viator and Get Your Guide offer some amazing group kayak tours and also organised hiking excursions.
+Both our partners Viator and Get Your Guide offer some amazing group kayak tours or self-guided rentals and also organised hiking excursions.
 There is also the opportunity to enjoy this stunning stretch of coastline by boat with various trips organised from all five villages and La Spezia.
 Click here for more information.

 Two or three days is enough to take in the main highlights of the Cinque Terre and we would always recommend trying to avoid the peak summer months, as it can become very crowded with everyone trying to get their slice of picture-perfect Italy.